jruizvar/cnn-model/README.md

 We use a computer vision approach to deal with the analysis of the 2-dimensional energy distributions.
 Specifically, we solve a supervised classification problem considering three target classes: electrons, photons and pions.
-The classification model under study is based on artificial Neural Networks (NN) with convolutional layers.
+The classification model is based on artificial neural networks with convolutional layers.
 The model was trained on different datasets created by selecting images with total energy above a threshold that varies from 0 to 30 GeV in steps of 10 GeV.
 Regardless of the threshold, we ensure 20K examples for training and 20K examples for validation.
-The optimization routine was run in batches of 128 images during 10K steps for a total of 64 epochs.
+The optimization routine was run in batches of 128 images during 10K steps, for a total of 64 epochs.
+As a result, we achieved a classification accuracy of 93% in the best scenario.

 <table>
   <tr>